ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet.md

 set automatically when right-clicking on the limb: **Custom: Store Bell Settings**
 ![Alt text](images/bellCollider_rightClick.gif)

+TIP: Sometimes you might feel like the bell joint jumps a bit too quickly as the ringer touches it.
+To fix that it can help a lot to setup the bell's attacher to move slightly with the ringer by around 50 % .

 ## Dynamics
 These Limbs come with a Spring attribute.